It’s so frustrating to repeat ourselves endlessly. These positive parenting strategies work in a way that kids will listen (almost) every time.

 - What should I be doing instead?

-For someone who has only been on this earth for a few year, that’s a lofty request.
-Especially when they’re having fidgety, struggling to self-regulate, and bored.
+For a young child, that’s a lofty request.
+Especially when they’re fidgety, struggling to self-regulate, and bored.

 Related reading: Negative Language and the Impact on our Children